FlabIt/guardians/README.md

 This library is extensively unit tested.

 You can take a look at the source or inspect the latest test results on the [workflows page](https://github.com/FlabIt/guardians/actions?query=workflow%3A%22Continuous+Delivery%22).

-## Benchmarks

-You can take a look at the source or inspect the latest benchmark results on the [workflows page](https://github.com/FlabIt/guardians/actions?query=workflow%3A%22Continuous+Delivery%22).

 ## Release Notes